Michael137/twiddle/README.md

 3. run
 4. Choose main entry point (either testsuite or scratch area)

-or to run all tests immediately:
+or to run all tests immediately (and continuously):

 1. sbt ~"runMain twiddle.dsl.Main"